Chuck Crisafulli: Music

-risafulli is a multi-instrumentalist.
+Crisafulli is a multi-instrumentalist.
 Over the years, he has performed in a variety of groups, including: Moris Tepper, Dogbowl, Shovelhead Bigtop, Filthmobile, Knob & Nozzle, The Blahs, Lisa Parade, The Mobile Homeboys and The Huge Bastards.
 In his sophomore year at college, Crisafulli met Nash Kato and became the bassist in the original lineup of Urge Overkill.
 Chuck currently plays the drums in the Santa Barbara-based band, The Doublewide Kings.

 The photo that became the source artwork for Weird Old Man.

 Since 2018, Crisafulli has released music online under the alter-ego, Charlie Christmas.
 Produced from his home garage and sometimes bathroom, the music of Charlie Christmas is a self-described "offering of avant-pop songs, nerd-punk anthems, indie-garage screeds and soft-core instrumentals".

 In December 2018, Charlie Christmas released the debut album, Weird Old Man.
 Prof. Elliott Lanam mastered the record from Hidden City Studios.
 Weird Old Man received significant airplay on college radio stations.

 All instruments on the Charlie Christmas recordings are performed by Crisafulli.
 On Spotty Coverage, his son, Young Jimmy Christmas, sand and played keys.
 The EP consists of five tracks, covering artists from Hank Williams to Bachman–Turner Overdrive.

 In the legendary New York venue CBGBs, Crisafulli's signature can be seen on the green room wall, directly next to that of the Ramones.